mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 **How will we verify this specific requirement?** <br>

 We will be able to measure this use case being taken into account by seeing if the system is able to generate and move onto another map after the current map the players are on has been completed.

+We will test if this is working by having the Dungeon Master advance the players on to the next map.
+If the level of the dungeon is higher with a new map generated, then the function works and the test is deemed successful.

 #### 4.5 View Monster data